blackfennec-org/blackfennec/docs/source/development/extensions/presenter_extension.rst

 Disclaimer
 """"""""""
 At this point we do NOT plan on implementing more than one presenter.
+This means that there exists no selection possibility for the user.
+The presenter that is used is the one that is registered in the :ref:`presenter registry <presenter_registry>` first.